Eric Show: Personal life

 Within baseball, Show's intellectual interests set him apart.
 Flannery said that most baseball players were singularly focused on baseball, while Show enjoyed discussing subjects like politics and economics.
 The pitcher was also a born-again Christian and a jazz musician who was known to play guitar with the hotel lounge bands during team road trips.
 He was involved in real estate and marketing, and also owned a music store.

 In 1984, Show revealed that he was a member of the John Birch Society.
-In response to questions about his membership, he stated his "fundamental philosophy of less government, more reason, and with God's help, a better world.
-And that's it."
+In response to questions about his membership, he stated his "fundamental philosophy of less government, more reason, and with God's help, a better world, and that's it."
 When people asked whether Show's membership in the far-right organization indicated that he was racist, teammate Tony Gwynn defended Show against such charges.
 Show's agent, Arn Tellem, said that his membership in the group was part of his search for answers about how the world worked.
 After Show gave up Rose's record-breaking hit, Graig Nettles wisecracked, "The Birch Society is going to expel Eric for making a Red famous."

-Show was married to Cara Mia Niederhouse, who he had met while playing in a summer college baseball league in Kansas.
+Show was married to Cara Mia Niederhouse, whom he had met while playing in a summer college baseball league in Kansas.
 They had no children.